-Backpacking Iran?
-Who is not dreaming of a trip to Iran, the booming destination that attracts more and more visitors with natural wonders, blue-tiled mosques and wild bazars?
-In this guide you find everything you need to know for backpacking Iran and participants of a round trip alike.
+Backpacking Iran!
+Who isn’t dreaming of a trip to Iran, the booming destination that attracts more and more visitors with natural wonders, blue-tiled mosques and wild bazars?
+In this complete travel guide to Iran you will find everything you need to know for backpacking Iran and for participants of a round trip alike.

 Salam!
 Iran is experiencing a boom in travel these days.
 Although there are so many false prejudices, the country surprises visitors with a huge variety of stunning nature, culture and architecture.
 After two trips to various regions of the country, from the Caspian Sea to the Persian Gulf, I’ve now compiled this handy guide to Backpacking Iran.